"Any situation that would reduce a character's head to the consistency of chunky salsa dip is fatal, regardless of other rules."

 In 3rd Edition it forces a Fortitude save if a character suffers massive damage, which is any single attack or other source of damage (such as a long fall) that does fifty or more Hit Points of damage to a character.
 Failing the save kills the character regardless of hit points.
 Of course, by the time any character reaches the point where 50 Hit Points of damage isn't sufficient to kill them, they're likely to have a fairly decent fortitude save.

-Averted for constructs, plants, undead and other creatures without discernible anatomies though, along with them being immune to sneak attacks and critical hits.
+Constructs, plants, undead and other creatures without discernible anatomies are exempt from the rule, along with them being immune to sneak attacks and critical hits.

 Frequently ignored in high-level play, when just about every hit is likely to do at least fifty damage, since saving throws have at least a 5% chance of failure (except for a handful of rare situations when they don't).